-Review - The PSHEE Lead reviewed all relevant information, including but not limited to, relevant national and local guidance.

-- The policy was drafted in accordance with statutory guidance and aligned with the Independent School Regulations.
-The school curriculum plans were amended accordingly. - Staff consultation school staff were given the opportunity to review the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy and offer commentary. - Student consultation students were consulted with about their RSE lessons in their PSHEE lessons. - Ratification once amendments were made, the policy was published. - Policy review this policy will be reviewed in September 2021.
+- Review The PSHE Lead reviewed all relevant information, including but not limited to, relevant national and local guidance including regard to the school's obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
+Information published by the PSHE Association was also used for this review. - The policy was drafted in accordance with statutory guidance and aligned with the Independent School Regulations/BSO Standards.
+The school curriculum plans were amended accordingly. - Staff consultation school staff were given the opportunity to review the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy and offer commentary. - Student consultation students are consulted about their RSE lessons through discussions and written surveys. - Ratification once amendments were made, the policy was published. - Policy review this policy will be reviewed in Summer 2023.